devicetree-org/devicetree-specification/source/introduction.rst

 .. glossary::

    AMP
        Asymmetric Multiprocessing.
-Computer architecture where two or more CPUs are executing different tasks.
-Typically, an AMP system executes different operating system images on separate CPUs.
+Computer available CPUs are partitioned into groups, each running a distinct operating system image.
+The CPUs may or not may not identical.

    boot CPU
        The first CPU which a boot program directs to a client program’s